pkardas/notes/books/refactoring.md

 DUPLICATED CODE - if you see the same code structure in more than one place, your program will be better if you find a way to unify them., duplication means every time you read these copies you need to read them carefully and look for differences.

 LONG FUNCTION - the programs that live best and longest are those with short functions.
 Whenever you feel you need to comment something - decompose.
-Even a single line is worth extracting if it needs a explanation.
+Even a single line is worth extracting if it needs an explanation.
 Conditionals and loops are also signs for extractions.

 LONG PARAMETER LIST - long lists of parameters are confusing - pass an object, use query on existing object or combine function on object.